Athletic Placement Process (FLMS Students Playing Up)

 Step 3: The Varsity Head Coach performs a skill assessment of the interested athlete.
 The varsity coach has the authority after the skill evaluation to deem the athlete unprepared for high school level athletics.
 The evaluation is returned to the AD’s office.

 Step 4: District Medical Director meets with students recommended to approve physical maturity level for sport desired according to the Tanner Scale.
 He will be at FLMS on November 6, 2019 for the Winter 2019-2020 season.

 Step 5: The coach contacts the FLMS assistant principals to verify that the student is in good standing both academically and behaviorally.
 The coach will then contact the student’s physical education teacher of record to verify that they student is in good standing.
 Poor academic achievement or behavior issues will be prohibitive factors from a student continuing with the APP.

 Step 6: The NYSPHAA Physical Fitness test comprised of five components is administered by a Certified BCSD physical education teacher.
 Students must pass ALL FIVE in order to move on in the process.
 The timed mile potion of the test will only be administered on thetrack at FLHS.
 Students may be granted ONE re-test for any portion that they fail.
-APP Exam dates for the 2019 fall season will be held on Wednesday July 17 and Thursday August 15, 2019 at the FLHS Track at 2:00pm.
+APP Exam dates for the 2019- 2020 Winter season will be held on 11.6 and 11.7.19 at the FLMS Large Gym at 2:30pm.

 Step 7: The Athletic Director will notify the Head Varsity Coach whether the student has passed the Advanced Placement Process.
 The coach will then contact the family.